binodnp/vyper-erc20/readme.md

 **Restore NPM Packages**

-NPM is need to write and truffle tests (in JavaScript of course).
+NPM is needed to write and run truffle tests (in JavaScript of course).
 ```bash
 npm install
 ```